This is a review covering the Vanguard exchange-traded-fund (ETF) also known as VIG.

 There are other options for dividends in the ETF universe.

 Vanguard has another dividend growth fund called the Vanguard High Dividend Yield ETF (NYSE: VYM).
-It favors dividend stocks with higher dividend yields, but slightly lower dividend growth than VIG.
+It favors dividend stocks with higher yields, but lower dividend growth than VIG.

 iShares, by Blackrock, offers the iShares Core Dividend Growth ETF (NYSE: DGRO).
 In my opinion, it closely resembles VIG with lower dividend yield and higher potential dividend growth.